exoplatform/exo-documentation/docs/UsingPerkStore.rst

 - Created by me : the products you offered for sale yourself

 You can see more details about a product by clicking on its title.
-You can buy the product from this view as well as the perkstore view.
+You can buy the product from this screen as well as the Perk Store screen.

 |image1|